The Future Fund

 - Includes a strategy for leveraging other resources

 - Provides opportunities for collaboration with other entities in the community

 - Addresses critical community needs

 - Grant recipients must serve the market area served by Westfield Bank

 - We do not consider multiple requests from the same organization in one calendar year

 - We will not respond to verbal requests.
 A letter of intent is required for consideration.

 THE FUTURE FUND directors meet annually to determine grant funding for the year.
-All grant applications must be submitted by Friday, March 31, 2017.
+The date to submit all grant applications was Friday, March 31, 2017.
 Grant recipients will be notified no later than Friday, May 26, 2017.